Iam1337/extDebug/README.md

 ### Rendering

 To change the default IMGUI render, you need to create a class inherited from the [IDNRender](https://github.com/Iam1337/extDebug/blob/main/Assets/extDebug/Scripts/Notifications/IDNRender.cs) interface, and set its instance to `DN.Render`.

+## Extensions

+List of useful repositories to help make extDebug easier to use:

+- [extDebug.UGUI](https://github.com/Iam1337/extDebug.UGUI) - Extension to support Unity UI and TextMeshPro in extDebug

 ## Author Contacts:
 \> [telegram.me/iam1337](http://telegram.me/iam1337) <br>